Dutch residence permit for foreign investors

 If you wish to live and invest in the Netherlands, you need a valid residence permit.

-The Immigration and Naturalisation Service (IND) judges your residence permit application, for which there are several conditions.
+The Immigration and Naturalisation Service (IND) assesses your residence permit application.
+There are several conditions.
 General conditions include:

-- You do not pose a danger to public order or national security.
+- you are not a risk to public order or national security;

-In addition to the general conditions, the following specific conditions apply:
+In addition to the general conditions, the following specific conditions for foreign investors apply:

 - You deposit the amount to be invested into a bank account of a Dutch bank or a bank of an EU Member State with a branch in the Netherlands.
 This branch is supervised by De Nederlandsche Bank (DNB).
 Banks subject to supervision make use of the single European licence.

 - Your investment has an added value for the Dutch economy.
 This will be assessed by the Netherlands Enterprise Agency (RVO).
 The Netherlands Enterprise Agency uses a points system.
 The added value is there if the investment meets 2 of the following 3 criteria: